-But organisations can also gain from de-duplicating their information, which helps to cut storage and backup costs, whilst speeding up data searches.
+But organisations can also gain from de-duplicating their information, which helps to cut storage and backup costs, while speeding up data searches.

-Thirdly, classification can help an organisation to meet legal and regulatory requirements for retrieving specific information within a set timeframe, and this is often the motivation behind implementing data classification technology.
+Classification can help an organisation to meet legal and regulatory requirements for retrieving specific information in a set timeframe, and this is often the motivation behind implementing data classification technology.

 It may seem a good idea to classify and tag everything in the databases, but experts warn against it.

-Andy Whitton, partner in Deloitte's data practice says, "Full data classification can be a very expensive activity that very few organisations do well.
-Certified database technologies can tag every data item however, in our experience only governments do this because of the cost implications."
+Andy Whitton, partner in Deloitte’s data practice, says: “Full data classification can be a very expensive activity that very few organisations do well.
+Certified database technologies can tag every data item but, in our experience, only governments do this because of the cost implications.”

-Instead, Whitton said, companies need to choose certain types of data to classify, such as account data, personal data, or commercially valuable data.
+Instead, Whitton says, companies need to choose certain types of data to classify, such as account data, personal data, or commercially valuable data.

 As well as the type and confidentiality of the data, organisations should also consider its integrity, as low-quality data cannot be trusted.
 Users should also consider its availability, because high data availability requires a resilient storage and networking environment.

-Tagging the data in the right way, by using an effective metadata strategy , is essential, said Greg Keller, chief evangelist at software firm Embarcadero.
-"In other words, the egg must truly precede the chicken."
+Tagging the data in the right way, by using an effective metadata strategy, is essential, says Greg Keller, chief evangelist at software firm Embarcadero.
+“In other words, the egg must truly precede the chicken,” he adds.

-The enterprise is overwhelmed with data, including relational (structured) and non-relational (semi-structured or non-structured), much of which is redundant, stale and of radically varying quality", he explains.
+The enterprise is overwhelmed with data, including relational (structured) and non-relational (semi-structured or non-structured), much of which is redundant, stale and of radically varying quality, says Keller.

-"A plan must be put in place, by an enterprise or data architecture team, to first source the desired data, standardising the path to it, documenting the data's structure and general content along with any known business rules and then ultimately communicating this initial set of information to relevant constituencies."
+“A plan must be put in place, by an enterprise or data architecture team, to first source the desired data, standardising the path to it, documenting the data’s structure and general content along with any known business rules, and then ultimately communicating this initial set of information to relevant constituencies,” he says.

-"This set of tags can range from its quality classification, to its encryption/security level, to its volatility," says Keller.
+“This set of tags can range from its quality classification, to its encryption/security level, to its volatility,” he says.

-Rich Hale, product and strategy manager at Active Navigation, which develops tools to manage unstructured information says there are several best practices to keep in mind when undertaking a new data classification system.
+Rich Hale, product and strategy manager at Active Navigation, which develops tools to manage unstructured information, says there are several best practices to keep in mind when undertaking a data classification system.

 According to Hale, it is imperative to have the support of the management and employees who will be using the system.
-"Simply using technology to automatically build a new scheme or designing a scheme behind closed doors will lead to a dysfunctional approach and adoption will be resisted."
+“Simply using technology to automatically build a new scheme or designing a scheme behind closed doors will lead to a dysfunctional approach and adoption will be resisted,” he says.